jelkotron/strjectories/README.md

 # STRJECTORIES
 A satellite tracking software to monitor the sky above a given location.
-While it should run on most systems supporting Python3, it is designed to run on a Raspberry Pi 5 to drive a robotic artwork by artist duo [<i>strwüü</i>](http://www.strwueue.de/).
+It is designed for the Raspberry Pi 5 to drive an artwork by artist duo [<i>strwüü</i>](http://www.strwueue.de/).
 <br />
 ## Installation
 Strjectories requires Python3 to be installed.
 It is recommended to use a virtual environment.